The Journal

 everyone not of their tribe, and most as are); it also reflects the negativity

-'round as how life has been so unfair and et cetera and et cetera.
-Take a look at more over there in that Don Jones Index four
+as how life has been so unfair and et cetera and et cetera.
+Take a look at more over there in that Don Jones Index seven

 years back!